 At ij.
 Vespers let all be made as on the first day: except the R. which will not be sung: with the Prayer O God, who hast deigned to call the Church.
-2223.
+2057.

-■ On the Octave day [of the Dedication].
-107
+• On the Octave day of the Dedication.

 At j.
 Vespers on the Psalms Ant.
-O how fearful [is this place].
-108 2191. ferial Psalms.
-Chapter, R. and the rest as on the first day at First Vespers, with this Prayer O God, who dost renew [year by year].
-109 2196.
+O how fearful is this place.
+2025. ferial Psalms.
+Chapter, R. and the rest as on the first day at First Vespers, with this Prayer O God, who dost renew year by year.
+2030.
 In such a way that the R. may be sung by two of the Superior Grade in silken Copes at the Quire Step.

 At Matins and at Lauds let all be made as on the first day in the manner of a Feast of ix.
 Lessons.
-2197.
+2031.
 Let the Triple Invitatory be sung as is indicated above on the Octave of the Epiphany.

 Lesson j.
-(Bede, Homily 20. libri 2. post medium.)
-110
+Bede, Homily 20. libri 2. post medium.

 T appeareth agreeable, brethren, to the solemnity which we honour, to recall something of the building of the temple: and to investigate how fittingly its adornement agreeth with the significance of the Church.
-Thus Scripture recounterly, that because Solomon commanded, they should bring great stones, costly stones, for the foundation of the temple, and should square them.
+Thus Scripture recounteth, that because Solomon commanded, they brought great stones, costly stones, and hewed stones, to lay the foundation of the house.
 The great and costly stones which were placed as a foundation, carry the whole burden of the temple placed upon them: they suggest the extraordinary teachers of the holy Church, great evidently with excellence of merits, costly with the brilliance of signs.
-Which hearing the word from the Lord himself: by their preaching brought forth the whole fabric of the growing Church..
+Which hearing the word from the Lord himself: by their preaching brought forth the whole fabric of the growing Church.
+But thou, O Lord, have mercy upon us.

 HE foundation, in holy Scripture: is called Christ.
 In which great and costly stones which might bear the whole temple are placed: because by Himself, to extend the Church throughout the whole world, were instructed first the patriarchs and the prophets, and afterwards the apostles.
-Which the more closely they clung to their love of him: the more strongly did they sustain his followers in the building up of the heavenly <temple>.
+Which the more closely they clung to their love of him: the more strongly did they sustain his followers in the building up of the heavenly temple.
 Which stones evidently the king ordered to be squared: to signify that the teachers of the Church ought to be of settled character and unalterable mind.
 For just as a square however turned standeth upright: thus the life of those who are perfect is known to be dislodged from its stability by no pressures of temptations.
-Now the temple was built of Parian marble (which is a pale stone) : that expressedth the whiteness of ecclesiastical chastity.
+Now the temple was built of Parian marble (which is a pale stone): that expressedth the whiteness of ecclesiastical chastity.
 To be sure it was sixty cubits in length, and twenty in width: and thirty in height.
+But thou, O Lord, have mercy upon us.